 How much data will I need on a SIM-only deal?

 The amount of data you will need depends entirely on you and your phone usage.
-If you’re often somewhere with a good WiFi connection like home or work, you may not need much data.
-But if you’re usually out and about or without a decent WiFi signal, you may need more data.
+If you’re often somewhere with a good Wi-Fi connection like home or work, you might not need much data.
+But if you’re usually out and about, or without access to a decent Wi-Fi signal, you may need more data.

 Before choosing a new SIM only deal, it’s a good idea to have a look at your current plan to see how much data you tend to use each month.
-This will give you a good estimate to choose how much data you will need on your new plan.
+This will give you a good estimate to choose how much data you’ll need on your new plan.

 Can I get a SIM-only deal for a tablet?